 1. Low Fade

 A low fade haircut is perfect for a man who wants a versatile and masculine cut.
 It is a subtle and understated fade, focusing on the bottom inch of the hair, tapering down the sides, and lower on the head.
 The top is kept longer, and you can style it any way you want, allowing you to experiment with proportions.
-The appeal of the low fade is that it pairs well with many different looks, from the crew cut to the pompadour.
-Tailor your low fade to suit your personality and style.
+The appeal of the low taper fade haircut is that it pairs well with many different looks, from the crew cut to the pompadour.

 2. Mid Fade